 In order for these new policies to be effective, the cloud calls for companies to adopt a DevSecOps operating model, where security is a cornerstone of every software project.
 IT organizations must automate security services across the full development cycle and deploy them using APIs or else run the risk of vulnerable configurations.

-The central question for organizations, therefore, is not whether the cloud is more secure in the first place, but what actions they themselves need to take in order to fortify their cloud security.
-Companies that establish appropriate policies, implement a secure DevSecOps operating model, and develop or employ the right personnel can truly achieve safer operations in their cloud environments than on-premises.
+Therefore, the central question for organizations is not whether the cloud is more secure in the first place, but what actions they need to take to fortify their cloud security.
+Companies that establish appropriate policies, implement a secure DevSecOps operating model, and develop or employ the right personnel can achieve safer operations in their cloud environments than on-premises.